thynes4/recursiveMazeSolveProject/README.md

 # recursiveMazeSolveProject

-Takes in a Maze in file and resturned a solved maze outfile, the maze is solved using a recursive algorithm
+Takes in a Maze in file and returns a solved maze outfile, the maze is solved using a recursive algorithm